 In conjunction with unstable hormones, life stressors can also intensify depression and anxiety.
 Troubled sleep, night sweats, infertility, and weight gain can lead to constant worrying in women.
 Changes in the family, grown-up kids, the end of family life, physical changes, and anxiety about aging can all pile up and make the case of depression worse.
 It is important to dig into these issues.
 Find solutions to the problems, and choose to look on the bright side.
 If the situation seems to spinning out of control, if it’s starting to affect your life and the lives of the people you care most about, it’s always best to consult with a professional.

 Deficiencies in progesterone are also cited as a cause of anxiety and depression in menopausal women.
 During a woman’s cycle, estrogen and progesterone usually move in harmony.
 They have similar fluctuations and, working together, they’re able to control a woman’s bleeding and help her to feel good.
 The same goes with the menopausal stage.
 The drop in estrogen leads to the drop in progesterone.
 And because progesterone is classified as a woman’s “calming hormone,” this is where the problem begins.
 The decrease of progesterone can easily lead to stress in women.
-It can also result in anxiety, palpitation, headaches, or worse, panic disorders.
+It can also result in anxiety, palpitation and headaches.
+Panic attacks feed on stress and anxiety.

 How to Feel Better